Nyaribovic/AUTOLIB-BLUE-CAR-HYPOTHESIS-TESTING/Read.md

 •requirements.txt: This file contains the necessary libraries, see the section "How to Use them" in this README.

-•	data: The data folder contains data in csv-format.
-The name of the columns and an explanation of each column.
+•	data: Two data sets in csv-format.
+One is the working data and the other contains the column names and an explanation for each column.

 •	notebooks: This folder contains the Colab.CORE_WK4_Autolib_Hypothesis_Testing.ipynb which contains the main analysis.

-•	README: This Readme.
+•	Readme: This Readme.

 ## Packages
 The following packages are necessary to run the cells  Notebook CORE_WK4_Autolib_Hypothesis_Testing.ipynb: